grumpycoders/pcsx-redux/docs/lua.md

 - `READWRITE`: Opens the file for reading and writing.
 Will fail if the file does not exist.
 - `DOWNLOAD_URL`: Opens the file for reading only.
 Will immediately start downloading the file from the network.
 The [curl](http://curl.se/libcurl) is the backend for this feature, and its [url schemes](https://everything.curl.dev/cmdline/urls) are supported.
 The progress of the download can be monitored with the `:cacheProgress()` method.
 - `DOWNLOAD_URL_AND_WAIT`: As above, but suspends the current coroutine until the download is done.
 Cannot be used with the main thread.
+- `ACQUIRE`: Only valid for `buffer`.
+See below.

+When calling `buffer()` with no argument, this will create an empty read-write buffer.
+When calling it with a pointer and a size, this will have the following behavior, depending on type:
+- `READWRITE` (or no type): The memory passed as an argument will be copied first.
+- `READ`: The memory passed as an argument will be referenced, and the lifespan of said memory needs to outlast the File object.
+The File object will be read-only.
+- `ACQUIRE`: It will acquire the pointer passed as an argument, and free it later using `free()`, meaning it needed to be allocated using `malloc()` in the first place.

 #### Iso files
 There is some limited API for working with ISO files.